NZAA - Auckland

 International

-All aircraft pushing from the International apron shall be given a tail facing instruction, and may be given a start location.
+All aircraft pushing from the International apron shall be given a tail direction instruction, and may be given a start location.

 International Apron: Push and Start

-Auckland Ground: "ANZ26, cleared push and start with the tail facing North"
+Auckland Ground: "ANZ26, push and start approved, tail North"

 Info